sam-roth/Keypad/doc/source/plugins.rst

 Failing to implement either attach or detach will make it impossible to instantiate your plugin class.

-The :py:meth:`~stem.core.plugin.Plugin.attach` method is called when your plugin is attached.
+The :py:meth:`~keypad.core.plugin.Plugin.attach` method is called when your plugin is attached.
-Likewise, the :py:meth:`~stem.core.plugin.Plugin.detach` method is called when your plugin is detached.
+Likewise, the :py:meth:`~keypad.core.plugin.Plugin.detach` method is called when your plugin is detached.
 These methods are called automatically.
 You should not call them except as part of tests.

 Contributed Commands
 ====================

-A plugin may contribute ``interactive`` commands by decorating methods with :py:class:`stem.core.plugin.command`.
+A plugin may contribute ``interactive`` commands by decorating methods with :py:class:`keypad.core.plugin.command`.
 These commands will automatically be registered and deregistered when the plugin is loaded or unloaded.